Post-COVID-19 Changes in Field Service Management

 Mitigating the risk of virus transmission requires smarter field task visits and limiting them to a minimum.
 But what if we still have to maintain infrastructure, especially in urbanized, densely populated areas?
 Dispatchers have to make sure that each site visit is truly needed.
 These decisions require input data from connected devices.

-In recent months, we have observed an increased effort of retrofitting old devices with monitoring/ connecting modules.
+In recent months, we have observed an increased effort ofin retrofitting old devices with monitoring/ connecting modules.
 Connected devices can report their status to the FSM system, inform about the level of supplies, and request action when needed.

 Connected devices bring one further benefit.
-Set thresholds in the FSM system can automatically trigger actions and inform a technician at the optimal moment, for example when they are already near or are scheduled to be in the locality.
+Set thresholds in the FSM system can automatically trigger actions and inform a technician at the optimal moment, for example when they are already near or scheduled to be in the locality.
 AI/ ML-driven preventive maintenance mechanisms support this process effectively, and when integrated with devices they can bring many savings to organizations and mitigate virus transmission among field workers by decreasing the number of visits.

 Summary

 All in all, while 2020 did not bring much innovation in the field service management market, it did accelerate the adoption of some new ways of working.
-Looking for positive aspects, we can definitely say that 2020 boosted our flexibility, and now organizations are about to transform much faster than before.
+Looking for at the positive aspects, we can definitely say that 2020 boosted our flexibility, and now organizations are about to transform much faster than before.

 Author